 That I was trying to fix with quote unquote healing, diets and crazy expensive supplements.
 We’re rooted in my nervous system and an inflammation in my brain.

 And the healing that I had saw for over a decade for those chronic and mysterious symptoms actually came rather quickly.
 When I stopped trying to throw supplements and bone broth and probiotics at my health issues.
 And I started focusing on taking care of my nervous system, regulating my nervous system and reducing the inflammation in my brain.

 And so I teach this workshop nervous system 1 0 1 every so often.
 And it really is the foundation of my work.
-In this workshop, I teach my four pillars of holistic trauma healing.
-And that is like the blueprint for my work.
-If you're interested in my work.
-And I really feel like it is you're right.

 To know about your nervous system, how it works, how it’s impaired by trauma.
 The effect that trauma has on your brain and what to do about all of it, because otherwise you’re going to be like me and you are going to spend years on a hamster wheel, always chasing symptoms, always reaching for the next big thing.

 The next clinical strain of probiotics or the next fancy.
 Health gadget or the next healing protocol or the next detox or whatever, always reaching.
 It’s like a carrot dangling in front of your face that you can never actually get to.
 And that’s what nervous system work helped me to get out of.
 Um, I don’t feel like I’m reaching for the carrot of perfect health.